-You may be able to take this credit if either of the following applies:
+You may be able to take this credit if either of the following applies.

-- You were age 65 or older at the end of 1995, OR - You were under age 65 at the end of 1995 and you meet all three of the following. - 1.
-You were permanently and totally disabled on the date you retired.
-If you retired before 1977, you must have been permanently and totally disabled on January 1, 1976, or January 1, 1977. - 2.
-You received taxable disability income for 1995. - 3.
-On January 1, 1995, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire).
+• You were age 65 or older at the end of 2001 or

+• You were under age 65 at the end of 2001 and you meet all three of the following.

+1. You were permanently and totally disabled on the date you retired.
+If you retired before 1977, you must have been permanently and totally disabled on January 1, 1976, or January 1, 1977.

+2. You received taxable disability income for 2001.

+3. On January 1, 2001, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire).

-For the definition of permanent and total disability, see What Is Permanent and Total Disability? on this page.
+For the definition of permanent and total disability, see What Is Permanent and Total Disability? on page R-2.
 Also, see the instructions for Part II.